Kerala Cricket Association: History

-Affiliation
+There were certain intrinsic difficulties that hindered the progress of Kerala cricket.
+Since the monsoon rains, the cricketing season could only start in October.
+This was a major hindrance in developing decent outfields.
+Through the sixties, the state participated in the various inter-school and age group tournaments run by the BCCI.
+The mid-nineties had been a period of eminence for cricket in Kerala when its Ranji Trophy side qualified to the knockout stages for the first time in 1994/95.
+The present-day Kerala cricket teams are making deep inroads in BCCI tournaments.

-The Kerala Cricket Association (KCA) is one of the constituent members of the BCCI and it has fielded its team in the Ranji Trophy – India's first-class tournament, ever since the formation of the association.
-A lot of eminent cricket personalities from the KCA have served the game at the national level and among them, the legendary Lt.
-Col. Goda Varma Raja, is definitely the foremost.
-He was the president of Kerala Cricket association from the years 1950 to 1963 and he was also the first person from Kerala to become an office bearer in BCCI when he became its vice-president.
-Apart from Lt.
-Col. Raja, Mr. S Karunakaran Nair popularly known as SK Nair, from Kerala Cricket Association served the BCCI as the treasurer during 1993–97, as finance committee chairman during 1998–2002, and as the honorary secretary of BCCI from 2003 to 2005.
+Goda Varma Raja was the president of Kerala Cricket association from the years 1950 to 1963 and he was also the first person from Kerala to become an office bearer in BCCI when he became its vice-president.
+S. Karunakaran Nair popularly known as SK Nair, from Kerala Cricket Association served the BCCI as the treasurer during 1993–97, as finance committee chairman during 1998–2002, and as the honorary secretary of BCCI from 2003 to 2005.
 He had also served the Asian Cricket Council as its treasurer and secretary.
-The late SV Pandit, who was the president of Travancore Cricket association till his death, had helped the Kerala Cricket Association a lot by way of financial assistance.

 Logo

 KCA has adopted a logo similar to that of the BCCI.
 The basic element of the logo resembles the insignia of the Order of the Star of India.
-Instead of the star in the crest, a stylized image of Imperial Insignia of Sree Padmanabha's Shankha, which was the state emblem of the Kingdom of Travancore as well as the state emblem of the State of Kerala, is used.
+Instead of the star in the crest, a stylized image of Imperial Insignia of Sree Padmanabha's Shankha, which was the state emblem of the Kingdom of Travancore and the state emblem of Kerala, is used.